ray-x/navigator.lua/README.md

 - fzy search with Lua-JIT
 - Better navigation for diagnostic errors, Navigate through files that contain errors/warnings
 - Group references/implementation/incomming/outgoing based on file names.
-- Nerdfont, emoji for LSP kind,
+- Nerdfont, emoji for LSP and Treesitter kind

 # Why a new plugin